kmayerb/tcrdist2/README.md

-## `tcrdist2` produces a distance measure based on comparison over multiple T-Cell Receptor complementarity-determining regions (CRDs)
+## `tcrdist2` produces a distance measure based on comparison over multiple T-Cell Receptor complementarity-determining regions (CDRs)

 Here is an example of what **tcrdist2** can do.
 A more detailed explanation of the tools and their customization follows below.